 My research is in the area of data and knowledge management.
-My current work is in scope of three projects, more infor on Projects.

 Having graduated from college, I spent 5 years in the start-up industry, as a software developer, data architect and database administrator.
 This experience has motivated me to work with real datasets whenever possible, and to deliver results of my research to the communities of target users, as part of open-source systems or as stand-alone prototypes.

 Temoral Regular Path Queries, with Marcelo Arenas and Pedro Bahamondes, is now available on arXiv

 Impact Remediation - Optimal Interventions to Reduce Inequality, with Lucius Bynym and Josh Loftus, is now available on arXiv

 Fairness as Equality of Opportunity - Normative Guidance from Political Philosophy, with Falaah Arif Khan and Eleni Manis, is now availalbe on arXiv

 Fairness in Ranking - A Survey, with Meike Zehlike and Ke Yang, is now availalbe on arXiv